-You can fly, take the train or the bus from Cusco to Puno Peru.
-I’ll explain what to expect on the tourist bus from Puno to Cusco and I show you what you’ll see and where you’ll stop on the bus route.
-Read more to learn why the Cusco to Puno bus is worth your time to see more of cultural Peru.
+You can fly, take the train or the bus from Puno to Cusco Peru.
+Read what to expect on the tourist bus Cusco to Puno and the Puno to Cusco bus.
+I show you what you’ll see and where you’ll stop on the bus route.
+Learn why the Puno to Cusco bus is worth your time to see more of cultural Peru.

 During my travels around South America, I crossed of many of my reasons to visit South America, like the Stargazing in San Pedro de Atacama in Chile and a tour of the Salar de Uyuni in Bolivia.
 After my visit to La Paz and Lake Titicaca, it was now time for my last highlight of the trip: head to Cusco and explore Machu Picchu.
 But I was still in Puno and roughly 400 km away from Cusco.
 If you want to travel from Puno to Cusco you can fly from Julianca to Cusco in less than an hour.
 You can take the luxurious train or you can take the bus.
 A normal bus runs during the night in different price ranges.
 I decided to opt for the cultural tourist bus from Puno to Cusco instead.